 SYDNEY, Australia - November 19, 2019

 The print industry is based on and thrives from the creation and reproduction of beautiful imagery.
 Often these images belong to customers, designers, or are downloaded from stock images services.
 Most of these images carry with them some sort of copyright, so it’s important to understand when it’s appropriate to use them, especially if the items that the images are used on are to be sold.

-A question that came up with regularity at our recent Roadshow events was around copyright, especially with images downloaded from the web and those obtained from stock photo services such as iStock Photo, Adobe Stock, Shutterstock etc.
+A question that comes up with regularity with our customers is around copyright, especially with images downloaded from the web and those obtained from stock photo services such as iStock Photo, Adobe Stock, Shutterstock etc.

 Many images are protected by copyright law but it is not always clearly visible when browsing the web.
 Some images have watermarks on them to clearly show that the owner does not want their artwork used without permission which requires payment.

-It is your responsibility to find out if the images you take are covered under this law.
+It is your responsibility to find out if the images you use are covered under this law.
 There is no grey area with copyright law so protect yourself, even using iconic terms such as ‘HSV’ or ‘BMW’ on the front of a car image could land you in trouble.

 What about stock images?

 Those that access a stock image library, pay the download or subscription fee and believe that the payment entitles them to unlimited usage of the image.
 Unfortunately, this isn’t the case.
 Most images accessible from stock image services come with a ‘standard license.’